Dan Ndoye

-Dan Ndoye (born 25 October 2000) is a Swiss professional footballer who plays as centre-forward for Swiss Super League club Basel.
+Dan Ndoye (born 25 October 2000) is a Swiss professional footballer who plays as winger for Premier League club Nottingham Forest and the Switzerland national team.

-Career
+Club career

-Born in Nyon, from a Swiss mother and a Senegalese father, he started playing football in Switzerland.
+Born in Nyon, to a Swiss mother and a Senegalese-French father, he started playing football in Switzerland.
+Ndoye can also play for France at international level as he holds French citizenship.

 Lausanne-Sport

-Ndoye started playing football in his local club FC La Côte Sports.
-Very quickly, he was spotted by Team Vaud (FC Lausanne-Sport's academy), where he started his adventure in the U13 category.
+Ndoye started playing football in the youth academy of FC Lausanne-Sport (Team Vaud) at a very young age, first at its local base in his hometown Nyon, then in Lausanne itself.
 Rising through the ranks at an impressive speed, he made his first steps with the U18s at the age of 15.
 He played 38 games and scored 23 goals in total for the U17 and U18s.
 Performances that allowed him to join Team Vaud U21, the reserve team of Lausanne-Sport, at the age of 17.
 Playing in the 4th Swiss division, he scored 7 goals in 21 games.

-In the second half of the season 2018–19 season, he scored during his professional debut for Lausanne on 13 February 2019 against SC Kriens.
+In the second half of the season 2018–19 season, he made his professional debut against FC Vaduz on 8 February 2019, then scored his first goal for Lausanne 5 days later, against SC Kriens.
 In 15 matches, he scored 6 goals and quickly established himself as a key player.

 Nice

-On 27 January 2020 French Ligue 1 club OGC Nice confirmed that Ndoye had signed with the club, but would remain at Lausanne on loan for the rest of the 2019–20 season.
+On 27 January 2020, Ligue 1 club OGC Nice confirmed that Ndoye had signed with the club, but would remain at Lausanne on loan for the rest of the 2019–20 season.

 Basel

 On 31 August 2021, Ndoye completed a move to Basel on a one-year-loan and joined Basel's first team during their 2021–22 season under head coach Patrick Rahmen.
 Ndoye played his domestic league debut for the club in the away game in the Cornaredo on 12 September as Basel played a 1–1 draw with Lugano.
 He scored his first goal for the team in the home game in the St. Jakob-Park on 30 September.
 This was the game in the group stage of the 2021–22 Europa Conference League as Basel won 4–2 against Kairat Almaty.
 Ndoye scored his first league goal for his new club on 30 October in the away game in the Letzigrund as Basel played a 3–3 draw against Zürich.

-On 4 February 2022, Basel exercised the purchase option in their loan contract and signed Ndoye on a perminant basis with a four and a half year contract until the summer of 2026.
+On 4 February 2022, Basel exercised the purchase option in their loan contract and signed Ndoye on a permanent basis with a four-and-a-half-year contract until the summer of 2026.

+Bologna

+On 14 August 2023, Ndoye signed for Serie A club Bologna alongside Basel teammate Riccardo Calafiori while deals were done separately.
+Later that year, on 20 December, he scored his first goal in a 2–1 away victory over Inter Milan after extra time in the Coppa Italia round of 16.
+On 14 May 2025, he scored the decisive goal in a 1–0 win over Milan in the Coppa Italia final, securing his club's first title in the competition in 51 years.